binhex/arch-sabnzbdvpn/README.md

 `id <username>`

-The ADDITIONAL_PORTS environment variable is used to define ports that might be required for scripts run inside the container, if you want to define multiple ports then please use a comma to separate values.
+The VPN_INPUT_PORTS environment variable is used to define ports that might be required for scripts run inside the container, if you want to define multiple ports then please use a comma to separate values.
 ___
 If you appreciate my work, then please consider buying me a beer  :D